GIOkafor/rev-angular-assessment/README.md

 Here’s a [video](https://youtu.be/N3Ly3rJep0I) showing the final solution in action.

 Your solution doesn’t have to match exactly in style but it should at least accomplish all the key features listed above.

+Bonus points for making use of the brand colors and font in the style.css file